MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

             session = FALSE)
 ```

-Or this example where we authenticate with the local 'admin' account and password, create a remote R session, go to the remote session's command prompt upon login, and returns a report of the differences between local and remote environments.
+In another example, we authenticate using the local 'admin' account and password and create a remote R session.
+Then, upon login, we are placed at the remote session's command prompt upon login.
+A report of the differences between local and remote environments is returned.

 ```R
 >  remoteLogin("http://localhost:12800",